-Nevada has an eviction moratorium in place through March 31, 2021.
-In addition, the CDC issued an order temporarily halting residential evictions, which has been extended through the same date.
+Nevada's eviction moratorium was extended to May 31, 2021.
+In addition, the CDC issued an order temporarily halting residential evictions through June 30, 2021.
 To be protected, covered tenants facing eviction need to provide a signed declaration to their landlord.
 For more information about Nevada, view our flyer of frequently asked questions:

 If you live in Las Vegas, you can complete an online guided interview to file an answer to a summary eviction and a proof of service for the declaration by clicking here.